bhisaac/5eFP/5eFP-SRD.md

 After deploying onto the world map, you may choose to deploy onboard your ship if the group token is on the same terrain as HQ's docks.
 Remove the group token from the world map and replace it with your ship token.
 Your ship token functions the same as a group token.
 While you are the group token controller onboard your ship, the ship gives you +1 speed, and you may remove obscuring tiles up to 2 squares away.

 If your ship is adjacent to a world map tile that does not share terrain with HQ's docks, all players may choose to embark simultaneously from the ship, placing the group token on an adjacent world map tile that does not share terrain with HQ's docks.
 While the players embark, the ship no longer counts as a group token.
-All players can later board the ship simultaneously, removing the party token from the world map.
+All players can later board the ship simultaneously, removing the group token from the world map.
 Once players board the ship, the ship resumes as the group token.

 Your ship returns to dock when you return to HQ.